Machapuchare guarding the entrance to the Annapurna Sanctuary

 Difficulty

 The Annapurna Sanctuary trek is considered moderate.
-It is one of the easier treks in the Annapurna region, but still requires a basic level of fitness as you will be trekking roughly 5-6 hours a day with a maximum ascent of 1240m.
+It is one of the easier treks in the Annapurna region, but still requires a good level of fitness as you will be trekking roughly 5-6 hours a day with a maximum ascent of 1240m.
 Altitude is not a huge issue on this trek as the high point is just over 4100m and you will have made a very gradual ascent to this elevation.
 It is therefore ideal for people who want to trek the region without reaching any dizzying heights!
+In recent years, maintenance to the route means that the majority of this trek is now on stepped paths, so for those with dodgy knees and hips, you will definitely want to bring your walking poles.
+That said, anyone with a good level of fitness and some ascent training beforehand will easily manage this trek.

 Food & drink